Opinion: Not all football fans will be safe at the Qatar World Cup

 “Offenders” according to Qatar law face everything from flogging to long prison sentences and even execution.
 Fifa’s code of ethics bans discrimination based on sexual orientation – but here we are with a World Cup in the second-most dangerous country for gay travellers.

 In 2014, the Gulf Cooperation Council for the Arab States even proposed banning gay players and fans from attending the World Cup altogether.
-The Council suggested tourists would have to complete a “homosexuality test” – those who failed the “test” would have their visas revoked.
-There is, of course, no such medical test in existence and thankfully pressure from the global community made Qatar u-turn on the idea.
+The council suggested tourists would have to complete a “homosexuality test” – those who failed the “test” would have their visas revoked.
+There is, of course, no such medical test in existence and thankfully pressure from the global community made Qatar U-turn on the idea.
 But you can still get locked up or killed for being in a same-sex relationship in the country.

 The world’s only openly gay professional men’s footballer, Josh Cavallo, who plays for Adelaide United, has said he would be “scared” to play in Qatar.
 It’s unsurprising there is only one openly gay first-tier male football player in the whole world when football’s governing bodies allow major tournaments to be held in such places.